 Organisational Unit: UNU Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES)

-The mission of UNU-FLORES is to contribute to the development of integrated and sustainable management strategies for the use of water, soil, and waste resources, in particular in developing and emerging countries in scientific, educational, managerial, technological, and institutional terms.
-Potential issues of focus include: urban water management, nutrient cycles and budgets, methods for reclamation and rehabilitation of degraded sites, site-specific river-basin scale water management, interaction of land use management and water inventory under differing climate conditions, and efficient site-adapted waste management strategies, among others.
-The Institute will develop innovative concepts for target- and region-specific knowledge transfer as well as appropriate methodologies and approaches for postgraduate and professional education.
-The institute is located in Dresden, Federal Republic of Germany.
+The mission of UNU-FLORES is to contribute to the development of integrated and sustainable management strategies for the use of environmental resources.
+These resources include water, soil, waste, as well as energy and geo-resources.
+Research at UNU-FLORES combines scientific, technological, and institutional approaches and particularly focuses on developing and emerging countries.
+The Institute develops innovative concepts for audience- and region-specific knowledge transfer as well as appropriate methodologies and approaches for postgraduate and professional education.
+UNU FLORES closely cooperates with the Technical University of Dresden (TUD) and is located in Dresden, in the Federal Republic of Germany.
 For more information please visit http://flores.unu.edu.

 As soon as possible.

-Interested applicants should submit their applications by email to email@example.com, and must include the following:
+Interested applicants should submit their applications by email to firstname.lastname@example.org and must include:

 Please note that only short-listed candidates will be notified.